cslinkard1/docs/_guides/managing-workspaces.md

     }
   }'
 ```
 **NOTE:** Workspace name is limited by usable characters and length.
-It may contain only letters, digits, whitespaces, `-` and `_` symbols, and be up to 40 symbols long.
+It may contain only letters, digits, whitespaces, `-` and `_` symbols, and be from 3 up to 40 symbols long.

 ## Editing the Workspace